pivot-access-ltd/bma-offline-docs/discourse/tags-and-annotations.md

 <a href="#heading--create-and-assign-block-device-tags"><h4 id="heading--create-and-assign-block-device-tags">Create and assign block device tags</h4></a>

-In order to create and assign tags to a block device, the device has to be in an "available" state, with no active paritions.
+In order to create and assign tags to a block device, the device has to be in an "available" state, with no active partitions.
 To create and assign tags to block devices:

 1. Go to the machine list: